 The Batwa’s hunter-gatherer lifestyle means they have always been dependent on the Semuliki forest for food, shelter, medicine, and tools, though this is beginning to change as a result of interaction with other local communities.

-Tourism offers an alternative source of income for the Batwa and gives them the opportunity to maintain and display their rich cultural history through music and dance performances at Ntandi.
+Tourism offers an alternative source of income for the Batwa and allows them to maintain and display their rich cultural history through music and dance performances at Ntandi.
 They also produce intricate handicrafts for sale.
 A boma, or cultural village, is currently being built so that the Batwa can demonstrate how they used to live in the forest – check back for more details.

 Three tracks cross the savannah grassland of Toro Semliki Wildlife Reserve.
 Smaller forest and larger savannah elephants are regularly seen, along with buffalo, waterbuck, crocodile, warthog, and Uganda kob.